 Next, raise the headrest and detach the velcro loops on the seat pad to expose the seat’s shell.
 Pull the harness around the back of the seat’s shell and thread it through the forward facing belt guides.
 Connect the chest clip behind the seat’s shell.
 While this design accounts for all of the moving parts, we find that storing the harness in this exposed manner is a little quirky.

 Once the harness is stored, replace the headrest pad and adjust the booster seat to the most upright position.
 I took this picture to celebrate the work I’d put into making this conversion.

 High Back Booster Mode

-We weren’t expecting a pandemic that led to extended self-isolation so unfortunately, we don’t have access to a doll or a human small enough to fit in this seat in high back booster mode.
-For your convenience, we have converted the seat to high back booster mode and it was happy enough to model this mode for us.
+We weren’t expecting a pandemic that led to extended self-isolation so unfortunately, we didn’t have access to a doll or a human small enough to fit in this seat in high back booster mode when this review first launched.
+For your convenience, we converted the seat to high back booster mode and it was happy enough to model this mode for us.

 Top Shoulder Belt Guide Position